 Rider you want to learn more about identifying and deciphering retirement account fees, start with this progression of stories.
 But because most of us don’t have much context for what is sensible, employees of large organizations should turn to Bright scope for its rankings of thousands of employer-based plans.

 If you’re saving on your personal and are curious about a particular target-date mutual fund and its fees, you can verify its ranking on Morningstar and compare it to other funds.
-As for those rob advisers, the money they’ll put you in are usually quite cheap.
+As for those rob advisers, the money they’ll put you in is usually quite cheap.
 You’ll regularly pay another quarter of a percentage point of your balance each year in exchange for their support in putting your portfolio together and custody the investments in their proper proportions.

-Fee too high?
+Is the fee too high?

 Don’t like how high your fees are?
 You can attempt to lobby for better 401(k) or 403(b) plans.